unknown321/wampy/USAGE.md

 - `Huge cover art` and `Show time` are NOT applied on application start and have to be toggled off and on from wampy after every boot.
 This happens because of complicated server architecture and hopefully will be fixed one day.

+## Providing debug information

+Wampy automatically collects crash dumps and logs on start.
+These are located in `wampy/log/` directory.
+Feel free to delete them if you need space.
+Usually these indicate that *something* crashed (might be some system service).

+You can generate a log when wampy is running.
+Enable `Settings->Misc->Debug`, tap "Create log file" at the bottom.
+Log will be placed in `wampy/log/log.user.<date>`.